 Not always true.
 Henna is very unpredictable, reddish and often messy to use to color hair.
-Most Hennas has PPD and some even have Resorcinol in them.
+Most Hennas have PPD and some even have Resorcinol in them.
 Plus, henna often fades unevenly to a bright orangish-red on lighter hair.
 It is not the best at covering grey hair.

 If ammonia is so toxic why is it used so much?

 It is cheap to manufacture.
 Interesting, the Danish government has banned the mixing of ammonia colors in salons.
 They have to be mixed under an extraction system in a separate room.
-MEA does not give off gas when used in hair color.
+MEA does not give off a gas when used in hair color.

 Can you make my black hair blonde?